pie-bro/Codecadmy/Analyze Data with SQL/Q&A.md

 The WHERE clause filters rows, whereas the HAVING clause filter groups.

+SQL has strict rules for appending data:(UNION)
+Tables must have the same number of columns.
+The columns must have the same data types in the same order as the first table.

+Difference between UNION and UNION ALL
+Whether include duplicate rows.

+The WITH statement allows us to perform a separate query (such as aggregating customer’s subscriptions)

 Question
 In the context of this exercise 52, can we add a column at a specific position to a table?